Snobben/gambling-strategy-simulator/README.md

 - Any other player can choose to enter into the bet for the amount set by player 1.
 - Both players roll six dice, and the player with the highest sum wins.
 - If equal, player one, whom chose the bet size, wins.
 - The payout is 1.98 times the betsize.
-Therefore, the expected payout for player one is about 1.056 the initial betsize (did the math, trust me:))
+Therefore, the expected payout for player one is about 1.056 the initial betsize.

 My aspiration for this project is to try to decide the optimal bet size relative to the the money at hand, trying to get the highest "stable return", meaning not only maximizing the average expected return but also considering risk.